|Page Type:||Trip Report|

 The clouds were really starting to build, and by the time we hit Pine Creek Pass--where my second camera ran out of film--there was intermittent cloud shade on the trail, the first time that had happened all week.
 It looked like thunderstorms within the next few days.
 We made camp on what looked like is an island in times of high water on the northwest end of Upper Pine Lake at what we figured was a little over 10,100 feet.
 Another sweet spot with the Sierra Crest to the south and the sun catching Broken Finger to the north.

-I'm always a little wistful on the way out, though once we reach the trailhead I just want to get home to Liz and the beasts.
+I'm always a little wistful on the way out.
 I do enjoy the strong, clean feeling of coming back down into lower elevations after a few days higher up.
 Always adds to the end of the trip.
-I'd left things in about as good a shape at work and at home as I ever have, and found it easy to get right into vacation mode without decompressing from the work frame of mind.
+I'd left things in about as good a shape at work as I ever have, and found it easy to get right into vacation mode without decompressing from the work frame of mind.

 I was happy to have bagged a couple of peaks this trip.
 Rather than be disappointed by not trying anything harder, I'd decided to just go with the week for what it was, and it was as fulfilling in its own way as a more climbing-oriented trip.